 We are a clinical stage biopharmaceutical company with a limited operating history.
 For the last several years, we have focused our efforts primarily on developing AXS-02 and AXS-05, with the goal of achieving regulatory approval.
 Since inception, we have incurred significant operating losses.
-Our net losses were \$8.0 million and \$27.2 million for the three months ended March 31, 2017 and the year ended December 31, 2016, respectively.
-As of March 31, 2017, we had an accumulated deficit of \$55.6 million.
+Our net losses were \$15.1 million and \$27.2 million for the six months ended June 30, 2017 and the year ended December 31, 2016, respectively.
+As of June 30, 2017, we had an accumulated deficit of \$62.7 million.
 To date, we have not received regulatory approvals for any of our product candidates or generated any revenue from the sale of products, and we do not expect to generate any revenue in the foreseeable future.
 We expect to continue to incur substantial and increasing expenses and operating losses over the next several years, as we continue to develop AXS-02, AXS-05, and our other current and future product candidates.
-In addition, we expect to incur significant sales, if they are approved by the U.S. Food and Drug Administration, or FDA.
+In addition, we expect to incur significant sales, marketing, and manufacturing expenses related to the commercialization of AXS-02, AXS-05, and our other current and future product candidates, if they are approved by the U.S. Food and Drug Administration, or FDA.
 As a result, we expect to continue to incur significant losses for the foreseeable future.
 We anticipate that our expenses will increase substantially as we:

-- conduct our Phase 3 clinical trials with AXS-02 for the treatment of pain associated with complex regional pain syndrome, or CRPS; - Conduct our Phase 3 clinical trials with AXS-02 for the treatment of pain associated with knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs; - conduct our Phase 3 clinical trials with AXS-05 for the treatment of treatment resistant depression, or TRD; - initiate and enroll patients in our Phase 3 clinical trials in other indications for AXS-02 and for AXS-05; - in-license or acquire additional product candidates; - conduct late-stage clinical trials for any product candidates that successfully complete early-stage clinical trials; - seek regulatory approval for any product candidates that successfully complete late-stage clinical trials; - conduct additional non-clinical studies with any product candidates;
+$conduct \ our \ Phase \ 3 \ clinical \ trials \ with \ AXS-02 \ for \ the \ treatment \ of \ pain \ associated \ with \ complex \ regional \ pain \ syndrome, \ or \ CRPS;$ conduct our Phase 3 clinical trials with AXS-02 for the treatment of pain associated with knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs; conduct our Phase 3 clinical trials with AXS-05 for the treatment of treatment resistant depression, or TRD; conduct our Phase 3 clinical trials with AXS-05 for the treatment of Alzheimer's disease, or AD, agitation; initiate and enroll patients in our Phase 3 clinical trials in other indications for AXS-02 and for AXS-05; in-license or acquire additional product candidates; conduct late-stage clinical trials for any product candidates that successfully complete early-stage clinical trials; seek regulatory approval for any product candidates that successfully complete late-stage clinical trials;

-- □ conduct preclinical studies with AXS-06 or any additional product candidates; - increase manufacturing batch sizes of AXS-02 and AXS-05 to satisfy FDA requirements for a marketing application submission; - establish a sales, marketing, and distribution infrastructure, and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval and that we choose not to license to a third party; - require larger quantities of product; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical, quality control, and scientific personnel; and - add operational, financial, and management information systems and personnel, including personnel to support our product candidate development and planned future commercialization efforts.
+conduct additional non-clinical studies with any product candidates; conduct clinical studies with any additional product candidates; increase manufacturing batch sizes of AXS-02 and AXS-05 to satisfy FDA requirements for a marketing application submission; establish a sales, marketing, and distribution infrastructure, and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval and that we choose not to license to a third party; require larger quantities of product; maintain, expand, and protect our intellectual property portfolio; hire additional clinical, quality control, and scientific personnel; and add operational, financial, and management information systems and personnel, including personnel to support our product candidate development and planned future commercialization efforts.